Minimize server and device downtime in your data center with remote reboot smart IP power strips and intelligent power management software

 Integrate With Data Center Management Tools

 While remote power management products provide full functionality as stand-alone devices, many options allow integration with existing infrastructure management tools.
 These products can be easily integrated with existing KVM over IP solutions and allow power control of the same servers and devices associated with KVM equipment, providing a single interface for console access and remote power.
 Additionally, certain intelligent power products can also be combined with environmental monitoring devices, providing mission-critical protection by monitoring datacenter conditions such as amperage draw per circuit, humidity, temperature, and in some cases, intrusion.
-They can alert you automatically via SMTP/SMS/SNMP when conditions exceed established thresholds and allow IT managers to quickly respond to any irregularities before they become larger problems.
-Similar to integration with KVM over IP equipment, combining remote power management products with environmental monitoring devices is a simple task and can be accomplished using a variety of products.
+They can alert you automatically via SMTP/SMS/SNMP when conditions exceed established thresholds and allow IT managers to respond to any irregularities before they become larger problems quickly.
+Similar to the integration with KVM over IP equipment, combining remote power management products with environmental monitoring devices is a simple task and can be accomplished using a variety of products.

 Leverage Advances in Power